rikedyp/documentation/language-reference-guide/docs/the-i-beam-operator/scan-for-deprecated-files.md

 | Label | Meaning |
 |-------|---------|
 | J0C0  | File is a component file with both the Journalling (J) and Checksumming (C) properties set to 0.
+| OLDWS | File is a workspace saved by Dyalog v12.0 or earlier.
 | S32   | File is a small span component file.
 | ⎕XT   | File is an external variable file.
 | ?     | File could not be read and its content is unknown.